tibotix/CTFWriteUps/NACTF/web/Login/Login WriteUp.md

 SELECT * FROM users_db WHERE user='' or '1'='1' and password='' or '1'='1'
 ```

-This is a valid SQL Statement and will always return true.
+This is a valid SQL Statement and will return the whole data record hold in users_db.

 ## 🔐 Exploit Programm: